 It is a multi-disciplinary weekly outreach group run by CAPS, in collaboration with EOF, to empower students to reach their personal, academic, and professional goals.
-It is co-sponsored and supported by several departments across campus, including Service Learning, Student Leadership Programs, the Dean’s Office, Equity and Diversity, and Health Promotion.
+It is co-sponsored and supported by several departments across campus, including Service Learning, Student Leadership Programs, the Dean of Students Office, Equity and Diversity, and Health Promotion.

 The Agents of Change curriculum is focused on building life skills, goal setting, and being a successful student and leader; health/wellness psychoeducation; personal/life/academic coaching; and mentorship/networking/leadership skills.

-For further information, please contact Dr. Sudha Wadhwani at email@example.com or click on the following link:
+For further information, please contact Dr. Sudha Wadhwani at firstname.lastname@example.org or click on the following links:

 Orientation session for the Fall 2016 semester: Wednesday, September 14, 2016 at 1:00 - 2:30 pm (Student Center 416)

 Fall 2016 semester sessions held on Wednesdays 1:00 - 2:30 p.m.